-The NVIDIA Deep Learning Institute (DLI) Teaching Kit Program released a new course for university educators to teach the latest in edge AI and robotics.
+The NVIDIA Deep Learning Institute (DLI) Teaching Kit program released an updated course for university educators to teach the latest in edge AI and robotics.

-There are six major modules in this Teaching Kit, starting with:
+There are six major modules in this teaching kit:

 - Module 1: Introduction to Edge AI

 - Module 2: Vision Deep Neural Networks (DNNs)

 Learn more with GTC On-Demand

 At the recent NVIDIA GTC, attendees had the opportunity to learn about this new teaching kit.
 NVIDIA principal technical marketing engineer Dustin Franklin, along with faculty from the University of Oxford and UMBC, presented highlights from the kit: Getting Started with the Edge AI and Robotics Teaching Kit.

 Both Oxford and UMBC are already using the content in their curriculum.